 In 1791, two Salem ministers let an 18-year-old apprentice named Nathaniel Bowditch use their private library.
 Maritime navigation would never be the same.

 It just happened to be one of the best scientific libraries in America, and Bowditch happened to have one of the best mathematical minds in the world.

 The library had been captured during the American Revolution by a privateer from Beverly, Mass., right next to Salem.
 The ship’s owners agreed to sell the books to a group of prominent men on the North Shore of Massachusetts.

 The serendipitous linking of Nathaniel Bowditch with the Salem Philosophical Society’s library proved fortunate for American science and for sailors around the world.
 Had it not been for that library, Bowditch might never have founded modern marine navigation, trained a generation of American astronomers, become the first insurance actuary in America or directed investment into New England’s nascent manufacturing industries.

 Nathaniel showed an early interest in mathematics, once solving a problem so quickly that his teacher accused him of cheating.
 At the age of 10, his mother Mary Ingersoll died.
-His formal schooling also ended when he went to work in his father’s cooper shop to help support the family.
+That ended his formal schooling, and he went to work in his father’s cooper shop to help support the family.

 At 12 he was apprenticed to the ship chandlery of Ropes and Hodges as a clerk.
 In 1790 they retired, and Bowditch went to work for Samuel Curwen Ward, another ship chandler, until he went to sea in 1795.